derekkraan/horde/guides/getting_started.md

 end
 ```

-This GenServer can be started by running the following line of code: `Horde.Supervisor.start_child(HelloWorld.HelloSupervisor, HelloWorld.SayHello)`.
+This GenServer can be started by running the following line of code: `Horde.DynamicSupervisor.start_child(HelloWorld.HelloSupervisor, HelloWorld.SayHello)`.

 Once running, you can address this GenServer with the following line of code: `GenServer.call(via_tuple(HelloWorld.SayHello), msg)`.